vboyev-MSFT/defender-docs/defender-endpoint/navigate-defender-endpoint-antivirus-exclusions.md

 ## Other server workloads and exclusions

-If your organization is using other server workloads, such as Exchange Server, SharePoint Server, or SQL Server, be aware that only built-in server roles (that could be prerequisites for software you install later) on Windows Server are excluded by [automatic exclusions](#automatic-exclusions) feature (and only when using their default installation location).
+If your organization is using other server workloads, such as Exchange Server, SharePoint Server, or SQL Server, be aware that only built-in server roles (that could be prerequisites for software you install later) on Windows Server are excluded by [automatic server role exclusions](#automatic-server-role-exclusions) feature (and only when using their default installation location).
 You'll likely need to define antivirus exclusions for these other workloads, or for all workloads if you disable automatic exclusions.

 Here are some examples of technical documentation to identify and implement the exclusions you need: